 the summer of 1969.

-September 21: Joan hosts a small cocktail party in her apartment for a few close friends.
+September 21: Joan hosts a small cocktail party in her apartment for her close friend Peter Rogers and his friends Randy Miller and Bill Whiteside, who are visiting from San Francisco, California.

 October: Joan appears in a series of radio advertisements for "Apples and Things" on KYW-Radio in Philadelphia, Pennsylvania.